Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Mixed Angle and Frequency Droop Control (MAFD) Model and Transient Stability Problem

 \begin{remark} Typical angle droop control models ignore the dynamics of the frequency error since experimental studies have demonstrated that the variations in frequency are negligible with angle droop designs \cite{majumder2010power}\cite{majumder2009angle}.
-However, in contrast to these traditional models, we propagate the dynamics of the frequency error $\Delta \omega_i(t)$ through \eqref{continuity} even in the angle droop control mode in the MAFD framework for two reasons: \begin{itemize} \item[(i)] To ensure continuity of the state $x_i(t)$, \eqref{angle} must be satisfied at every switching instant.
+However, in contrast to these traditional models, we propagate the dynamics of the frequency error $\Delta \omega_i(t)$ through \eqref{continuity} even in the angle droop control mode in the MAFD framework for the following reason.
+To ensure continuity of the state $x_i(t)$, \eqref{angle} must be satisfied at every switching instant.
 This is automatically ensured for switches from the frequency droop mode to the angle droop mode.
-For switches from the angle droop mode to the frequency droop mode, \eqref{continuity} is sufficient to ensure continuity of the state at the switching instant, since it enforces $\Delta \dot \omega_i(t)=\Delta \ddot{\delta_i}(t)$ for all time $t$. \item[(ii)] Since frequency measurements may not be instantaneously available at the time of switching, the dynamics in \eqref{continuity} can provide the added advantage of serving as an estimate of the frequency error that can be used by the frequency droop controller at the switching instant. \end{itemize} \end{remark}
+For switches from the angle droop mode to the frequency droop mode, \eqref{continuity} is sufficient to ensure continuity of the state at the switching instant, since it enforces $\Delta \dot \omega_i(t)=\Delta \ddot{\delta_i}(t)$ for all time~$t$. \end{remark}